f-squirrel/f-squirrel.github.io/aboutme.md

 Israel for the last {{years_in_israel}} years.
 I am currently employed at GK8, a leading cyber security company specializing in blockchain security, as a Software Team Manager.
-My career has spanned both global corporations, such as VMware, HP, and small-to-mid-scale startups like LiveU. with increased frequency as I pinpointed my technological interests more and more.
+My career has spanned both global corporations, such as VMware, HP, and small-to-mid-scale startups like LiveU.
+I have been blogging with increased frequency as I pinpointed my technological interests more and more.
 My summarized interests and the general categories for my blog posts can be found below: